HD 69830 d: Discovery

 HD 69830 d was discovered in 2006 with the HARPS echelle spectrograph installed on the European Southern Observatory 3.6-meter telescope at La Silla Observatory, Chile.

 In popular culture

-In the Halo video game series, a moon of HD 69830 d is the homeworld of the Kig-Yar ("Jackal") species, a member species of the enemy, the Covenant Empire.
+In the Halo video game series, Eayn, a fictional moon of HD 69830 d, is the homeworld of the Kig-Yar species, a member of the enemy Covenant.
+The planet was known to them as Chu’ot.